cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 sig = Finalize(pkS, input_msg, blind_sig, inv)
 ~~~

-Upon completion, correctness requires that clients can verify signature `sig` over
+The output of the protocol is `input_msg` and `sig`.
+Upon completion, correctness requires that
+clients can verify signature `sig` over the prepared message `input_msg` using the server
-the prepared message `input_msg` using the server public key `pkS` by invoking the RSASSA-PSS-VERIFY
+public key `pkS` by invoking the RSASSA-PSS-VERIFY routine defined in
-routine defined in {{Section 8.1.2 of !RFC8017}}.
-The Finalize function performs that
-check before returning the signature.
+{{Section 8.1.2 of !RFC8017}}.
+The Finalize function performs this check before returning the signature.
+See {{verification}} for more details about verifying signatures produced through this protocol.

-In pictures, the core protocol runs as follows:
+In pictures, the protocol runs as follows:

 ~~~
    Client(pkS, msg)                      Server(skS, pkS)